WestDRI/rcmodules22/content/julia/julia-07-distributed1.md

 @btime slow(Int64(1e8), 9)     # serial run: total = 13.277605949858103
 ```

-For me this serial run takes 3.192 s on uu.
-Next, let's run it on 3 (control + 2 workers) cores simultaneously:
+For me this serial run takes 3.192 s on the training cluster.
+Next, let's run it on 3 (control + 2 workers)
+cores simultaneously:

 ```jl
 @everywhere using BenchmarkTools